rhildred/addGitUser/README.md

 * set the rest of the userdir permissions

-* try to make the script executable in selinux (this failed)

-* clean up tmp directory and make user the owner if setuid is being used, otherwise apache
+* clean up tmp directory